 As of October 2015, Colombia Magia Salvaje is the highest grossing and most watched film in Colombian cinematic history.
 A sequel is set to be released in 2018.

-The video below is in Spanish but still worth the watch if you don’t understand the language.
+I found a link to the video in Spanish here but still worth the watch if you don’t understand the language.
+Below is the trailer.

 “Explore the vibrant culture of the contemporary Caribbean music scene in this Native Instruments original documentary.
 Producer Mauricio Alvarez takes us on a trip from Bogotá to the Colombian coast in an attempt to understand the spirit of Caribbean groove, highlighting the soundsystems, the artwork, and a generation of musicians and producers creating a new music all their own.”

 00:00 Bota candela :: Sultana (unreleased Kobra edit)

 00:26 Danza de los mirlos :: Los Mirlos (live Dengue Dengue Dengue Refix)